appseconnect/docs/_posts/Workflow-Management/Use Cases/2018-08-23-workflow-showing-product upload with stock sync.md

 •	Use Case Name - Workflow creation with product upload and stock sync
 •	Brief Description – This workflow enables the user to add/upload product in ecommerce (Shopify) and stock update in ERP ( SAP
     B1) and do the execution and data sync between two apps.
-This is a post task scenario workflow
+This is a Product upload with stock synchronization-post task scenario workflow.

 •	Actor – Implementers, Developers, Partners
-•	Preconditions – Connection Creation & Touchpoint creation should be done.
+•	Preconditions – Organization Creation & Connection Creation
 •	Basic Flow – The user will execute the flow as given below.

 Step 1 to 11 is similar to the execution flow of [basic workflow customer download] (insert link)